Are Homeschool Programs or Distance Learning Programs good for “at home schools”?

 Accredited Home School Programs

-DETC Accredited High School Programs
+DEAC Accredited High School Programs

 These distance learning programs meet tough, public educational standards and can used as part of your homeschool program.
-Do view the DETC site first so you will better understand the reasons for this designation.
+Do view the DEAC site first so you will better understand the reasons for this designation.
 For some homeschooling families, especially those in the foreign service, accredited home study programs are a “must.”

 University Accredited Programs